What is MEXT Scholarship?

 First, it is important that you understand the basics of the scholarship.
 The MEXT Scholarship is an initiative by the Japanese government in order to support international students who study in higher education institutions in Japan.
 MEXT stands for Ministry of Education, Culture, Sports, Science and Technology in Japan.
 MEXT Scholarship is given for international students from all around the world from multiple routes, based on the recommendation of the Japanese Embassy/Consulate General, University, or Authority.

-In short, applicants will directly apply to a Japanese university and undergo the admissions process of the school.
+A route that is considered by many international students is through University Recommendation.
+Applicants will directly apply to a Japanese university and undergo the admissions process of the school.
 After which, the university will recommend the candidates to MEXT.

 The benefits that the scholarship entails is as follows: